tisanelabs/tisanedocs/tisane_response.md

 The response contains several sections which are displayed or hidden according to the [settings](#output-customization).

+The common attributes are:

+* `text` (string) - the original input
+* `reduced_output` (boolean) - if the input is too big, and verbose information like the lexical chunk was requested, the verbose information will not be generated, and this flag will be set to `true` and returned as part of the response
+* `sentiment` (floating-point number) - a number in range -1 to 1 indicating the document-level sentiment.
+Only shown when `document_sentiment` [setting](#output-customization) is set to `true`.
+* `signal2noise` (floating-point number) - a signal to noise ranking of the text, in relation to the array of concepts specified in the `relevant` [setting](#signal-to-noise-ranking).
+Only shown when the `relevant` setting exists.

 ### Abusive Content

-The `abuse` section is an array of detected instances of content that may violate some terms of use. **NOTE**: the terms of use may vary, and so it is up to the moderators and the rules to determine whether the content is indeed abusive.
+The `abuse` section is an array of detected instances of content that may violate some terms of use. **NOTE**: the terms of use in online communities may vary, and so it is up to the administrators to determine whether the content is indeed abusive.
 For instance, it makes no sense to restrict sexual advances in a dating community, or censor profanities when it's accepted in the bulk of the community.
-The section exists if:

-* instances of abuse are detected
-* the `abuse` [setting](#output-customization) is either omitted or set to `true`
+The section exists if instances of abuse are detected and the `abuse` [setting](#output-customization) is either omitted or set to `true`.

 Every instance contains the following attributes: